 AVVC + IT = MORE ADVANCED AV DIGITAL ESTATE

 This unprecedented growth in online meetings and collaboration has had a large impact not only on networking and security capabilities, but on AVVC (Audio-Visual/Video Conferencing).
 Many AV departments suddenly moved under IT in 2020 not because they wanted to, but because the pandemic required most every B2B business to send their employees home to work remotely and to teleconference.
 This partnership is likely to be permanent.

-Audio-Visual teams have surely enjoyed the increased operating capital from being absorbed into the IT department for advanced AVVC technologies and capabilities (large flat screens, digital white boards, 360-degree smart video cameras, etc.).
+Audio-Visual teams have surely enjoyed the increased operating capital from being absorbed into the IT department for advanced Audio-Visual equipment and capabilities (large flat screens, digital white boards, 360-degree smart video cameras, etc.).
 However, this increase in budget has led to more focus on ROI and audio/video/bandwidth quality.

-For both the traditional IT and AV teams, it has also meant an increase in processes and duties, including designing, creating, delivering and supporting AVVC services.
-For instance, IT teams have seen an increase in equipment to monitor and manage rooms.
+For both the traditional IT and AV teams, it has also meant an increase in processes and duties, including designing, creating, delivering and supporting Audio-Visual equipment and services.
+For instance, IT teams have seen an increase in the amount of AVVC equipment to monitor and manage rooms.

 Not long ago, Audio-Visual equipment was managed by the facilities or marketing departments.
 With the rapid increase in advanced teleconferencing for all employees, IT departments have been implementing intelligent automation and managed services capabilities to ensure:

 - Equipment is working by testing equipment on a more regular basis

 - Other stakeholders throughout the organization have the equipment they need

 - All Audio-Visual equipment including video cameras, speakers, mobile devices and laptops operate behind a firewall or VPN, and are locked down